Windows Virtual Desktop is now available for production use, and you can deploy it using Nerdio for Azure!

 On March 21st, 2019 Microsoft announced their public preview of the highly anticipated Windows Virtual Desktop (WVD).
 This is a service that Microsoft announced last September at Ignite, which created significant buzz around this new Azure offering.
-We at Nerdio have been part of Microsoft’s development efforts for WVD under a Non-Disclosure Agreement for more than a year and are now excited to share the specifics of this new Azure-only service.
+We at Nerdio have been part of Microsoft’s development efforts for WVD under a Non-Disclosure Agreement for years and are excited to share the specifics of this new Azure-only service.

 In this post I will answer the following common questions that our MSP partners have been asking us: